d12frosted/elpa-mirror/stable-melpa/eglot-java-readme.txt

 Java extension for eglot.

 Some of the key features include the following:
-- Automatic installation of the Eclipse JDT LSP server.
+- Automatic installation of the Eclipse JDT LSP server (latest milestone release).
 - Ability to pass JVM arguments to the Eclipse JDT LSP server (eglot-java-eclipse-jdt-args)
 - Wizards for Spring starter, Maven and Gradle project creation
 - Generic build command support for Maven and Gradle projects